-- Switch to a Zipper foot and stitch all around following the crease line, removing the pins as you go (super simple for us thanks to those Dritz Easy Grasp Pins.)
+- Switch to a Zipper foot and stitch all around following the crease line, removing the pins as you go.
 The photo below shows how we started stitching at our overlap at the bottom center point of the back panel.

 - When completely sewn all the way around within the crease line, remove the project from the machine.
 Thread a hand sewing needle with thread to best match the binding fabric.